syncfusion-content/javascript-docs/js/Diagram/Getting-Started.md

 ## Mapping Data Source

 Then, you can configure this “Employee Information” with Diagram, so that the node and connector are automatically generated using mapping properties.
-The following code examples show how **dataSourceSetting** is used to map ‘id’ and ‘parent’ with property name identifiers for employee information.
+The following code examples show how `dataSourceSetting` is used to map `id` and `parent` with property name identifiers for employee information.

 {% highlight js %}
 //Initialize data source...